jostylr/role-dnd-hybrid/src/data.md

 could then add the dice back in at a cost of 500, 1000, 2000, 3000, 4000,
 5000, respectively.
 This would be kind of insane but could get one up to 1d20+ 20.

+## Feats

+Here we list various feats.

+    Alert
+    - Never surprised
+    - Hidden or invisible creatures do not get bonus on attack

+    Charger
+    - 10ft+ charge leads to either +5 melee attack or 10 ft shove

+    Crossbow Expert
+    - You can fire multiple times per multiple attacks rule
+    - No disadvantage on attack rolls when close to enemy
+    - You can wield a one-handed weapon and a hand-crossbow attack

+    Dual Wielder
+    - Advantage to parry with two weapons
+    - Can use any 1-handed weapon for dual, not just light
+    - Draw both weapons at once

+    Dungeon Delver
+    - Advantage to detect traps, secret doors, etc., in dungeons
+    - Double advantage to avoiding damage to traps
+    - Search for traps at normal pace

+    Great Weapon Master
+    - If an attack fells a creature, you can continue an attack to an adjacent creature.
+    - You can remove an amount of a +bonus to hit to double it as damage.

+    Healer
+    - Stabilizing someone gives them one LP with use of kit.
+    - Can use kit to restore +10 LP.

+    Mage Slayer
+    - Adjacent spell caster casting spell allows you an extra attack against them.
+    - If you hit, the challenge of casting is increased by the damage amount.
+    - Advantage to resistance to spells cast from adjacent mage.

+    Mobile
+    - Speed increases by 10 ft.
+    - Dash over difficult terrain.
+    - No penalty for leaving combat at full speed.

+    Mounted Combat
+    - +5 to attack unmounted targets
+    - Protect mount by having attack target you
+    - +5 to riding skill in dodging effects

+    Polearm Master
+    - Applies to glaive, halberd, pike, quarterstaff
+    - Extra attack with opposite end (behind you) with +2 damage
+    - Entry to reach without half-speed movement gives +8 attack bonus
+    - If ready for a charge, gives +16 to attack

+    Sharpshooter
+    - Long range no penalty
+    - Ignore half cover, 3/4 cover
+    - You can remove an amount of a +bonus to hit to double it as damage.

+    Shield Master
+    - You can use the shield to shove a creature you are attacking to 5 ft.
+      Use shield skill for attack.
+    - You can use the shield skill instead of dodge skill in avoiding relevant attack damage.

+    Spell Sniper
+    - No disadvantage for double range of spell
+    - Ranged spells ignor partial cover
+    - You can remove an amount of a +bonus to hit to double it as damage.

+    War Caster
+    - No penalty when casting a spell and taking damage
+    - You can have other stuff in one hand and cast spells without penalty
+    - If someone is running from combat without slow or mobile feat, then you get a +5 in targeting the creature

+## Features